franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 - **Overview**

   The 2-way cache is designed with a connection to the data memory and a cache multiplexer.
 This connection serves to fetch data in the event of a miss during a read operation.
 Within the cache, each block is equipped with `tag` and `valid` components to determine whether the block's content is a hit.
-When a hit occurs (with hit logic set to 1), the multiplexer selects the cache's output as the memory stage output.
+When a hit occurs (with `hit` set to 1), the multiplexer selects the cache's output as the memory stage output.
 Conversely, when there's a cache miss (hit logic is 0), the output selection opts for the data memory's output, which is then loaded into the cache block.
 This configuration ensures efficient data retrieval and storage within the memory hierarchy of the system.
 - **Hit Logic**

   A hit occurs when the `inputTag` matches the cache's `tag` and the `valid` bit is set to `TRUE`.
 The logic can be expressed as: